 Quiver Tree Facts

-- But, the most often used common name is somewhat confusing.
-This holds true because, despite that name, it isn’t actually a tree at all.
-In point of fact, this fabulous plant actually classifies as an incredible variety of succulent.
-Further, its common name derives from the language of the local Indigenous Peoples.
+- In fact, this plant classifies as an incredible variety of succulent, though it’s treated as a tree.
+Its common name further derives from the language of the local Indigenous Peoples.
 They traditionally use its branches to make quivers for their arrows.

 Quiver Tree Physical Description

-Firstly, the remarkable Quiver Tree develops a long, slender trunk, much like a tree.
+Firstly, the remarkable Quiver Tree develops a long, slender trunk, much like a tree, leading to the understandable confusion.
 Secondly, from this springs numerous long branches.
 Each of these has a very smooth outer covering, along with a thin layer of off-white powder.
-The bark has a light brownish color.
-But, this also has a scaled pattern, along with razor-sharp edges.
-Its leavers present as bluish green, and its flowers display a brilliant yellow.

 - Kingdom: Plantae